benblasco/benblasco.github.io/docs/local_insights_remediation.md

 ---
-title: "How to enable Red Hat Cloud Access in Azure"
+title: "How to run an Insights remediation locally on a RHEL 7 host"
 permalink: /local_insights_remediation/
 ---